tyoeer/Chaoshead/design.md

 Independent pieces with their own goal.
 Have their own top level tab.

+Most(/all?) of these files are extensions of UI classes

 - `levelEditor/`: Module for editing levels and running scripts on them.
 Tab is called "Workshop".
   - `workshop/`: All the code that doesn't deal with an individual level.
   - `details/`: All the stuff that appears in the left pane of the level editor.